 The antennas are placed so the the Upper Tx and Lower Tx are inline with the ends close but not touching.
 The Rx antenna is located in the far field which is generally regarded to be at least three wave lengths.
 In order to prove that the measurements are valid and that the VNA gating times are correct, a measurement is first made in the near field with only the Lower Tx Antenna connected and the output to the Upper Tx Antenna terminated.
 A reading at the antenna matching frequency is taken and the near field gate time established.
 The Rx antenna is then moved to the far field position, the difference in distance from the Tx antenna measured and the new gate time established.
 A reading is then made with just the lower antenna connected and then the Upper Tx Antenna is connected and a further reading taken.

 3.1) Diametrically Opposed Antenna Results

 In this case, with the lower antenna already connected, when the upper antenna was also connected, the level dropped from -43.4 dB to -56.6 dB showing that there was a significant cancellation.
-This confirms that the upward and downward antennas have two different radiation polarisations as the cancellation cannot be due to radiation phases which are identical at the antenna ends where the maximum radiation is present.
-It is apparent therefore that there is a magnetic polarisation difference and the classical convention of there being simply vertical or horizontal electric polarisations may be too simplistic to enable polarisation to be fully understood.
+This confirms that the upward and downward antennas have two different radiation polarisations as the cancellation cannot be due to radiation phases or levels which are identical at the antenna ends where the maximum radiation is present.
+It is apparent therefore that there is an upward and downward polarisation difference and the classical convention of there being simply vertical or horizontal electric polarisations may be too simplistic to enable polarisation to be fully understood.

 < 1 2 > Pages